-Acute myeloid leukemia is more common in adolescents but still can be diagnosed in young children.
-Approximately, one third of new cases of pediatrics’ leukemias is attributed to acute myeloid leukemia.
+Acute myeloid leukemia is more common in adolescents, but still can be diagnosed in young children.
+Approximately, one third of new cases of pediatric leukemias are attributed to acute myeloid leukemia.
 Ethnic differences in the incidence of acute myeloid leukemia in the pediatrics’ population are not observed as opposed to ALL.

 Etiology of Pediatric Leukemias

 The exact cause of ALL is unknown.
 In most cases, however, certain risk factors have been previously shown to increase the incidence of ALL.
 The most common genetic disorder to be clearly associated with an increased risk of ALL is Down syndrome.
 Other possible risk factors include Wiskott-Aldrich syndrome and ataxia-telangiectasia.

 The possible causative role of radiation exposure in ALL has been extensively studied and debated over the last few decades.
 The current consensus is that radiation exposure is unlikely to increase the risk of ALL, but may be a significant risk factor for acute myeloid leukemia.

 Acute myeloid leukemia, on the other hand, has been linked to many risk factors.
 Most of the risk factors that have been shown to be associated with acute myeloid leukemia are known to be associated with defects in deoxyribonucleic acid (DNA) repair mechanisms.